vsergeev/libGIS/README.md

+# Note: this project is functional, but no longer maintained.

-# libGIS - Atmel Generic, Intel HEX, and Motorola S-Record Parser Routines
+## libGIS - Atmel Generic, Intel HEX, and Motorola S-Record Parser Routines

 **ChangeLog**